AndreiE-git/air_quality_monitoring_system_pub/README.md

 The layout and assembled boards will be presented at the end.

 <!-- ------------------------------------------------------------------------------------------------------------------------------------------------------ Device architecture -->
 ## Device architecture

-The functionality of the device was divided into 2 PCBs, as follows:
+As mentioned previously, the functionality of the device is divided into two PCBs, as follows:

-- **Board P1 ( Main board )**: supplies the voltage level needed by the components; the ESP32 and the sensors which don't need direct contact with the air ( light, accel + gyro, sound ) are placed on this board; the PM particle sensor connects to this bard using a header
+- **Board P1 ( Main board )**: supplies the voltage levels needed by the components; the ESP32 and the sensors that don't require direct contact with the air ( light, accel + gyro ) are placed on this board; the PM particle and sound sensors connect to this board using cables
-- **Board P2 ( Sensor board )**: the sensors which need direct contact with the air ( temperature, humidity, CO2, TVOC, air pressure ) are placed on this board
+- **Board P2 ( Sensor board )**: the sensors that require direct contact with the air ( temperature, humidity, CO2, TVOC, air pressure ) are placed on this board

 The architecture of the entire system can be seen in the figure below.